 Corning in Adams County, Iowa — The American Midwest (Upper Plains)

 Location.
-40° 59.519′ N, 94° 44.085′ W. Marker is in Corning, Iowa, in Adams County.
-Marker is at the intersection of Benton Avenue and 10th Street on Benton Avenue.
-Click for map.
-Marker is at the House of History Museum.
+40° 59.521′ N, 94° 44.094′ W. Marker is in Corning, Iowa, in Adams County.
+It is in .
+Marker is at the intersection of Benton Avenue and 10th Street, on the right when traveling north on Benton Avenue.
+Touch for map.
 Marker is at or near this postal address: 1000 Benton Avenue, Corning IA 50841, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 206 times since then and 18 times this year.
-Photos: 1, 2. submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
-3. submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
-This page was last revised on June 16, 2016.
+This page was last revised on March 4, 2022.
+It was originally submitted on August 3, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 348 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on August 3, 2015, by William Fischer, Jr. of Scranton, Pennsylvania.